laravel/nova-docs/4.0/metrics/defining-metrics.md

 ## Refresh After Filter Changes

-Laravel Nova will only update the metric when a screen's selected filters change if the metric's `refreshWhenFiltersChange` method is invoked when the metric is registered:
+Laravel Nova will only update the metric when a page's selected filters change if the metric's `refreshWhenFiltersChange` method is invoked when the metric is registered:

 ```php
 public function cards(NovaRequest $request)